menu icon

 Jump to Recipe·Print Recipe·5 from 2 reviews

-blackened salmon pieces, served on wood board with fork & linen napkin
+blackened salmon filets, served on wood board with fork & linen napkin

-blackened salmon pieces, served on wood board with fork & linen napkin
+blackened salmon filets, served on wood board with fork & linen napkin

 Jump to: